Energy Saving Tips

 Laundry

-A top energy saving tip to keep your electric usage from spinning out of control is to wash laundry with cold water, and only when you have a full load.
+A top energy-saving tip to keep your electric usage from spiraling out of control is to wash laundry with cold water only when you have a full load.
 Use the high-speed spin cycle to reduce dry time.
 Dry heavy cotton items separately so you can use a lower heat setting to dry everything else.
 Finally, don’t forget to empty the lint trap after every load.

 Air Conditioning

-Heating and cooling your home attributes to 40-50% of your energy usage.
-To keep your AC unit running in the most energy efficient way, replace or clean the unit’s filter.
-When the filter becomes dirty the airflow is reduced putting added stress on the unit which will use more power to do its job.
+Heating and cooling your home account for 40-50% of your energy usage.
+To keep your AC and heating unit running in the most energy-efficient way, replace or clean the unit’s filter every month.
+When the filter becomes dirty, the airflow is reduced, putting added stress on the unit, which will use more power to do its job.

 Light Bulbs